By Ken Doka, Ph. D.

 - The kind and amount of support received by the child—at home, at school, from friends or in support groups.

 - The child's religious, cultural and spiritual beliefs or practices.

 Adolescents may have particular difficulties as they grieve.
 Many adolescents strive to fit in with their peers.
 For many, a death singles them out, sometimes causing embarrassment.
 In addition, many adolescents may be reluctant to reach out for support.
 Trying to be independent, they may avoid family, not wish schoolteachers or counsellors to mention the death and avoid discussing the loss with friends.
 Often they feel isolated in their grief.

 Moreover, as adolescents struggle with their identity, they often question their prior beliefs.
 The spiritual and religious beliefs that supported them in childhood may be less available now.

-While most adolescents will experience grief in the same physical, emotional, cognitive, spiritual and behavioral ways as other age groups, some may have more complicating and troubling reactions.
-Some adolescents may act out their grief in aggressive or even delinquent behaviors.
+While most adolescents will experience grief in the same physical, emotional, cognitive, spiritual and behavioural ways as other age groups, some may have more complicating and troubling reactions.
+Some adolescents may act out their grief in aggressive or even delinquent behaviours.
 Other adolescents may cope by turning to alcohol or illegal drugs.
-A few may act out their grief in risky sexual behaviors.
+A few may act out their grief in risky sexual behaviours.
 Grief may even be a factor in eating disorders.

 Seeking support online